Dave-WestNeu/unit_tests_on_pr/README.md

 ## Advanced Usage (Optional)

 Want to customize?
-After setup, edit `.github/unit-test-generator.yml` in your repository.
+After setup, edit `.github/copilot/agent-config.yml` in your repository to control agent behavior, frameworks, and test generation style.